ahhyoushh/FileSense/README.md

 ## ⚙️ Core Features

+### Launcher and docx are not currently up to date.
 | Feature | Description |
 |----------|-------------|
 | 🧠 **Semantic Sorting** | Understands file content instead of just names using transformer embeddings. |